 ANALYZING BURDENS & BENEFITS

-Does this recommendation maintain existing inequities or make them worse?
+Does this recommendation maintain existing inequities, make them worse or improve the status quo?

 Who will benefit from this recommendation and how does this recommendation help benefits be shared or targeted to help frontline and impacted communities the most?
 Be specific about the communities and the ways these communities will benefit.